tq-systems/meta-tq/meta-tq/doc/README.TQMa64xxL.md

   default pinmuxing.
 This also affects LED and button GPIOs.
 LEDs and buttons are working as expected on Linux.
 * There is currently no driver support for the Bluetooth module of the MBaX4XxL
+* On the TQMa64xxL REV.010x, there is an address conflict on I2C addresses
+  0x51 and 0x54.
+Access to the EEPROMs and the RTC may not work correctly.
+* On the MBaX4XxL REV.010x, the SD card can't be reset by software.
+This can make the redetection of an SD card unreliable after it has been switched to UHS mode.

 ## Artifacts